cits3007/cits3007.github.io/assets/labs/lab06-solutions.md

 $ make clean all
 ```

-If you look through the output, you'll see many warnings that include
+If you look through the output, you'll now see many warnings that include
 the following:

 ```